hyuunnn/Hyara/README.md

 - BinaryNinja
   - Just use the plugin manager!
-  - Activate via View -> Show Hyara
+  - Activate via View -> Other Docks -> Show Hyara

 ### Cutter